Gaurav270901/DurwankurShindePhotography/replit.md

 ## Overview

 This is a full-stack photography portfolio management system built with Express.js backend and React frontend.
 The application allows photographers to showcase their work in organized galleries, manage photo uploads, handle contact inquiries, and provides an admin dashboard for content management.
-It features Replit authentication for secure admin access and a responsive design using shadcn/ui components.
+It features Firebase database with JWT-based username/password authentication for secure admin access and a responsive design using shadcn/ui components.

 ## User Preferences